-RSX-11 PSI can be used both for direct communication with other X.25 DTEs, which is the X.25 equivalent of a node, and for linking DECnet nodes across a PSDN.
-The latter capability, where an X.25 virtual circuit is used as a DECnet data link, is known as data link mapping (DLM).
-In addition, a computer or terminal can be attached directly to an X.25 PSDN without using DECnet.
+- communicate directly with other X.25 DTEs (this is the X.25 equivalent of a node). - link DECnet nodes across a PSDN (this capability, using an X.25 virtual circuit as a DECnet data link, is known as data link mapping, or DLM). - directly attach a computer or terminal to an X.25 PSDN without using DECnet. - enable your system to communicate with non-Digital computers that use the X.25 protocol.